dmitrijpotapcik/dmitrijpotapcik/README.md

 ## About this article
 This article will help you set up Ubuntu server and install magento 2.3.5 This article will also contain commands that I use so that you can easily copy and paste them.

-- 🔭 I’m currently working on ...
+Please note: this article for testing purpose only.

 <!--
 **dmitrijpotapcik/dmitrijpotapcik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.